-- Disposal Considerations – Provides information of proper disposal, recycling and reclamation practices for the chemical
+- Disposal Considerations – Provides information on proper disposal, recycling and reclamation practices for the chemical.

-- Transportation Information – Details classification information regarding shipping and transporting of hazardous chemicals.
+- Transportation Information – Details classification information regarding shipping and transportation of hazardous chemicals.

 - Regulatory Information – Identifies additional health, safety and environmental regulations for the chemical not detailed elsewhere in the SDS.

 - Other Information – Indicates when the SDS was created and when the last known revision was made.